Welcome! These are our current graduate students and what they are working on.

 I’m originally from Boston, Massachusetts.
 I graduated from the University of Massachusetts Amherst with a B.S. in Animal Management.
 As an undergraduate, I worked as an undergraduate TA for a sheep management class.
 I also participated in an independent research project looking into antibiotic resistance in the lambs fed milk replacer at our University’s farm.
 I’ll be working as a Master’s student in Dr. Kraft’s lab working to increase bioactive branched-chain fatty acids in milk through analyzing bacteria in an artificial rumen.
 In my free time, I love to cook, bake, and spend time with my cat Hobbs.

-Maucieri, Abigail - working on PhD - Townson Lab
+Omoruyi, Gift - working on PhD - Greenwood Lab

-Reynolds, Cari - working on PhD - Smith and Morrison Labs
+Reynolds, Cari - working on PhD - Morrison Labs (WH Miner Institute)

 Taormina, Victoria - working on PhD - Kraft Lab